 Lisa decided to get a second opinion and made an appointment with Brittni Lair, a physician assistant in Orthopedics at Mayo Clinic Health System in Albert Lea, Minnesota.
 Before committing to total joint replacement surgery, Brittni and Lisa agreed it would be best to first try all available conservative options.

-Over a period of six months, Russell Bergum, D.O., an orthopediist, gave Lisa a cortisone injection and a series of hyaluronic acid injections, and had her complete a round of therapy at a nearby rehabilitation facility in Iowa.
+Over a period of six months, Lisa got a cortisone injection and a series of hyaluronic acid injections, and completed a round of therapy at a nearby rehabilitation facility in Iowa.
 “By the end of the six months, I just couldn’t take it anymore,” says Lisa.
 “I was in so much pain, my entire leg was swollen and my knee kept giving out on me.
 I was afraid to leave the house for fear I would fall and that I wouldn’t be able to get back up again.”

 Lisa’s surgery was scheduled for June 14 with orthopedic surgeon Michael Eckstrom, M.D., and Lair as his assistant.
 Prior to surgery, Lisa attended the total joints education class at the medical center offered by a multidisciplinary team comprised of registered nurses, physical therapists, occupational therapists, pharmacists and social workers.
 The class, which is a prerequisite for all patients scheduled for total joint surgery, provided Lisa with a comprehensive overview on what to expect prior to surgery, and in the hours, days and weeks following surgery.